kxseven/axe/docs/docs/index.md

 | json2properties        | Converts JSON to Java Properties syntax |
 | json2table             | Attempts to tabularize JSON input into tabular data based on the first keys of a dict or rows in an array |

+## Troubleshooting

+### Loading Identity fails due to `boto.exception.NoAuthHandlerFound`

+#### Error Message

+    boto.exception.NoAuthHandlerFound: No handler was ready to authenticate.
+1 handlers were checked. ['HmacAuthV4Handler'] Check your credentials
+    ERROR: IDP Token generation failed
+    ERROR: Valid credentials not found in /tmp/awsmfaCUR8.
+Token generation failed

+#### Fix

+ - Run `aws configure` at least once and give it some dummy information so that it will create `~/.aws/credentials`.
+You can use any values here as they won't be used by the AXE tools